fatihaydin9/rust-express/02-what-makes-rust-different.md

 for unrecoverable bugs — closer to an assertion failure than an exception.
 All of **chapter 5**.

-## 2.5 No classes, no inheritance — traits instead
+## 2.5 No classes, no inheritance, traits instead

 Rust has structs (data) and `impl` blocks (behavior), but no class hierarchy and no `extends`.
 Shared behavior is expressed with **traits** — interfaces that any type can